 Click Apply and OK.
 Every 10 minutes (the default polling time) a check will be made for a new image and if one exists, the satellite loop will be automatically updated in your display.

-Repeat this step for the remaining three datasets.

 Creating RGB images using formulas

 Create an RGB display from NASA’s high resolution Earth imagery, the Big Blue Marble (BBM) red, green and blue channels.